AMI IMAGES / SCIENCE PHOTO LIBRARY AMI IMAGES / SCIENCE PHOTO LIBRARY

-MRSA bacteria, coloured scanning electron micrograph (SEM).
-Methicillin-resistant Staphylococcus aureus (MRSA) is a Gram-positive, round (coccus) bacterium.
-It is resistant to many commonly prescribed antibiotics.
-S. aureus is carried by around 30% of the population without causing any symptoms.
-However, in vulnerable people, such as those that have recently had surgery, it can cause wound infections, pneumonia and blood poisoning.
-The spread of MRSA can be prevented by health workers washing their hands between patients and before procedures.
-Magnification: x5400 when printed at 10 centimetres wide.
+MRSA bacteria.
+Coloured scanning electron micrograph (SEM) of methicillin-resistant Staphylococcus aureus (MRSA) bacteria (round).
+MRSA is a gram-positive, round (coccus) bacterium that is resistant to many commonly prescribed antibiotics.
+It is carried by around a third of the population without causing any symptoms.
+However, in vulnerable people, such as those that have recently had surgery, it can cause severe illness due to its high resistance to antibiotics.
+It can result in wound infections, pneumonia and blood poisoning.
+Here, the bacteria are being ingested by a white blood cell.

 Model release not required.
 Property release not required.